ShirleyMalefane/Basic-Queries/README.md

 3. Return the event IDs and their names in descending order by their ID.

 Note: The exact thresholds for 'too small' and 'too big' should be inferred from the data.
 Look for patterns or outliers in the event sizes to make this determination."

+# Challenge 2

+Fetch all of the cellphone models that start with the letter m and the 3rd letter is o, the price range is between 1000 and 1500, and they support 5G.

+Return only the cellphone model and replace the name to id